schmidtjacob46/salmonella-amr-prescribing/README.md

 - AMR genotype (gene presence) is not equivalent to clinical phenotypic resistance
 - Ecological (region-level) correlations cannot establish individual-level causation
 - Outpatient human Rx data does not capture agricultural or veterinary antibiotic use, which is likely a major driver of food-borne pathogen AMR
+- **Surveillance intensity bias:** urban regions with denser healthcare infrastructure test more patients, including mild cases — this may inflate apparent AMR prevalence in rural/low-density regions relative to their true burden, and could partly explain the negative population density correlation
+- Population density from the 2020 Census is applied uniformly across all study years

 ---